kovidgoyal/kitty/docs/protocol-extensions.rst

 The motivation for this is that many modern shells will show completions in a block of lines under the cursor, this causes some of the on-screen text to be lost even after the completion is completed, because it has scrolled off screen.
 This escape code allows that text to be restored.
+If the scrollback buffer is empty or there is no scrollback buffer, such as for the alternate screen, then the newly inserted lines must be empty, just as with the original ``SD`` escape code.

 The syntax of the escape code is identical to that of ``SD`` except that it has a trailing ``+`` modifier.
 This is legal under the `ECMA 48 standard